Willow Tree Words offers three different types of editing: stylistic editing (also known as line editing), copyediting, and proofreading.

 I require each client to sign a contract.
 This is to benefit and protect us both, as it ensures deadlines are met, payments are sent, and confidentiality is upheld.

-The primary style guide I work from is the Chicago Manual of Style.
-I am able to adapt to house style guides as well.
-Unless otherwise discussed, I use the Merriam-Webster Dictionary or the Oxford Canadian Dictionary, depending on the region for which the writing is intended.
+The primary style guide I work from is the Chicago Manual of Style, but I also have experience working with the Canadian Press Stylebook and the New Oxford Manual Style.
+I am able to adapt to house style guides as well and use the appropriate dictionary for the region.